TLeonardUK/ds3os/README.md

 Future roadmap:

-- [ ] Client-side mods dictated by server configuration (eg. Raising player limit, anti-cheat, reduce invasion cool downs, change params, etc).
+- Support for various mod-settings per server (eg. allow servers to remove summon limit)
-- [ ] Better Anticheat (potentially we could do some more harsh checks than FROM does).
+- Better Anticheat (potentially we could do some more harsh checks than FROM does).
-- [ ] Dark Souls 2 support

 # Will this ban my account on the retail server?
 DSOS uses its own save files, as long as you don't copy ds3os saves back to your retail saves you should be fine.